MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/authoring-gestures-HL2.md

 ### Gesture frame

-HoloLens 2 has sensors that can see a few feet to each side of you This area is the gesture frame.
+HoloLens 2 has sensors that can see a few feet to each side of you.
+This area is the gesture frame.
 When you use gestures, keep them inside that frame.
 Otherwise, HoloLens doesn't see them.
 As you move around, the frame moves with you.
 When your hand is inside the frame, a hand ray appears from your palm.
 If HoloLens can't see your hands, and you're looking at a user interface (UI) element, the gaze pointer appears in the center of your display.

 ## Work with close-up UI elements and holograms by using touch